 You’ll need to master specific strategies to take this exam – and learning them takes time and repetition.

-With proper practice time, you’ll understand the types of problems you’ll face on the exam, so you can work quickly and finish in the time allotted.
+With proper practice time, you’ll understand the different problems you’ll face on the exam, so you can work quickly and finish in the allotted time.

-There are three case studies in this exam, and once you finish each case study, you can’t go back.
+There are three case studies in the practicum exam, and you can't go back once you finish each case study.
 As you’re working through each one, you’ll need to flag everything you’re unsure about, then go back at the end of each case study to decide if you’ll return to the things you flagged.

-Many of the people who don’t finish the exam don’t end up passing it – so you must understand how the process works before test day.
+Many people who don’t finish the exam don’t pass it – so you must understand how the process works before test day.

 3. Understand the solution, don't try to memorize it.

-The best answer that works for one item (question) on one case study won't necessarily work for another.
-Try to understand the “why” behind what you're seeing.
+The best answer for one item (question) in one case study won’t necessarily work for another.
+Try to understand the “why” behind what you’re seeing.

-Remember, the best answer must satisfy BOTH the question/instructions, program requirements, and the NCIDQ building codes.
-Sometimes it seems there's more than one correct answer, but only one answer is best.
-Program requirements and instructions will vary, so learn to pick out the most critical stuff fast.
+Remember, the best answer must satisfy BOTH the instructions in the question, the program requirements, and the building codes.
+Sometimes it may seem that there’s more than one correct answer, but only one is best.
+Program requirements and instructions will vary, so practice will help you learn to pick out the most critical stuff quickly.

 4. Use your work experience the right way.